-Most lectures are held in the Surgical Careers Center, Building 7, Room 205 on the Skyline College campus, 3300 College Drive in San Bruno unless otherwise noted on the Syllabus.
+Most lectures are held in the Surgical Careers Center, building 7, Room 205 on the Skyline College campus, 3300 College Drive in San Bruno unless otherwise noted on the Syllabus.
 An off-campus field trip assignment may be required and located in one of our Bay Area hospital affiliates.
 The wise student checks the Syllabus daily for the location of the classes and for reading assignments.
-Various hospital sites across the San Francisco Bay Area (and beyond) are utilized for Clinical Experience such as Seton, Peninsula, Stanford, Kaisers, Santa Clara Valley, SF General and others.
+Various hospital sites across the San Francisco Bay Area (and beyond) are utilized for Clinical Experience such as Sutterhealth hospitals, Stanford, Kaiser Permanente hospitals, Santa Clara Valley, SF General, Dignity Health hospitals, and others.
 Therefore, reliable transportation is mandatory.
+Public transportation is not reliable.